petersbingham/reskit/TROUBLESHOOTING.md

       - If you are compiling python from source and then creating a virtualenv against this then you will need to ensure that you separately build the libtk.
 Either that or as a workaround you can add a location of the libtk dependencies to the library path (eg `export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/csoft/epd-7.3.2full/lib"`).
 You might want to do this if you only have older python distributions in your root (which you don't have sudo for) and are therefore forced to build a recent version in your user space and don't want to go to the effort of also building the libtk.

   - `ImportError: /home/path/.local/lib/python2.7/site-packages/kiwisolver.so: undefined symbol: PyUnicodeUCS2_AsUTF8String`
-    - This arise from unicode incompatibilities between python and dependent libraries.
+    - This arises from unicode incompatibilities between python and dependent libraries.
     - Firstly check your virtual env path that the dependencies aren't being picked up somewhere other than the virtualenv.
     - http://effbot.org/pyfaq/when-importing-module-x-why-do-i-get-undefined-symbol-pyunicodeucs2.htm